Twonki/UnitShop/Game/Round3_Hive/Task.md

 ## ToDo

-1. Given the Interface "Map" implement a mockup food called MockMap
+1. Given the Interface "Field" implement a mockup field called MockField
-2. Implement the Hive and its methods
-3. write your tests using your Mockup-MockMap
+2. write your tests using your Mockup-MockMap
-4. before the time is over, check your tests in
+3. before the time is over, check your tests in
+4. Implement the SimpleHive and its methods
 5. check the tests of the enemy team out
 6. write code to solve the tests.
 For the implementations, stick to the interface methods.
 7. cheer, if you win
+8. Enjoy playing around with your own ant-hive